alexandremcsilva6/ThesisAsymptoticOrbits/README.md

-# PINN based framework for solving ODE's based on trial solutions for PVI and Dirichlet BC
+# PINN based framework for solving ODE's based on trial solutions for IVP and Dirichlet BC

 ## Repository structure